 Take a shot with a grey card or a neutral area to take advantage of this feature.

-As you now probably noticed, does the Capture Pilot app on your iPad give more user Permissions compared to the Web option.
+As you now probably noticed, the Capture Pilot app on your iPad gives more user Permissions compared to the Web option.
 In addition, the app has another great advancement: Camera Control.

 With the Camera Control you can set shutter speed, aperture, ISO, white balance, file format, exposure compensation, exposure mode, and more.
 The exact features depend on the camera system connected to Capture One Pro or DB.